TyphooN-/MQL5-NNFX-Risk_Management_System/README.md

 ### EXPERT ADVISOR SETTINGS
 - HorizontalLineThickness: The width in pixels that the SL, TP, and Limit lines are drawn with.
 - ManageAllPositions: This is set to false by default, which will only manage positions that have been opened by the EA's MagicNumber.
-If set to true, will manage all positions on a symbol regardless of MagicNumber.
+If ManageAllPositions is set to true, will manage all positions on a symbol regardless of MagicNumber.

 ### DISCORD ANNOUNCEMENT SETTINGS
 - DiscordAPIKey: Must be set to a user's discord API key (webhook) prior to use.